lianstemp/aws-serverless-comparison/README.md

 ---

-**⚠️ Important**: This demo is for educational purposes.
+**⚠️ Important**: This project is for educational purposes.
 Always monitor AWS costs when running quantum workloads, as they can be significantly more expensive than classical alternatives.

-**🔬 Research Note**: The quantum algorithms demonstrated here represent current capabilities.
+**🔬 Research Note**: The quantum algorithms implemented here represent current capabilities.
 As quantum hardware improves, the performance advantages for certain problem types will become more pronounced.